Kitware/QuickView/docs/userguide/control_panel.md

 circle with a check mark,
-the variable selection submenu of each variable category, if expanded, will show a list of variables that have been recognized by the app.
+the variable selection submenu of each variable category, if expanded, will show a list of variables that have been recognized by the app, as shown in the screenshot above.
 Checking the boxes to the left of the variable names *and then clicking the* `LOAD VARIABLES` *button in the toolbar* will render contour plots in the [viewport](viewport.md).